Station development

 Renovations at major stations

-With the construction of the High Speed Rail Line (HSL), it was necessary to improve the quality of several of the stations along the route.
-So the national government decided to facilitate the renovation of six stations served by the HSL: Utrecht Centraal, Rotterdam Centraal, Den Haag Centraal, Breda, Arnhem Centraal and Amsterdam-Zuid (future).
-These projects are collectively known as the New Key Projects (NSP).
-As these stations are important for the Netherlands as a whole, the national government will invest more than 1 billion euros in these projects.
+The construction of the High-speed Rail Line (HSL) was a good reason to boost the quality of a number of stations that would be served by the HSL.
+The Government therefore decided to approve the renovation of the stations of Utrecht Centraal, Rotterdam Centraal, Den Haag Centraal, Breda, Arnhem Centraal and Amsterdam-Zuid.
+These projects will be known as the New Key Projects (NSP).
+Because these stations are of national importance, the Government is investing more than €1 billion in the projects.

 More travellers, larger stations